posit-dev/chatlas/README.md

 1 + 1 equals 2.
 ```

-With `stream=False` you still get a generator, but it yields the entire response at once.
+The `.submit()` method defaults to `stream=True` (meaning the response is streamed in small chunks), but you can set `stream=False` to get the entire response at once.
+In this case, you still get a generator, but it yields the entire response at once.
 This is primarily useful as workaround: some models happen to not support certain features (like tools) when streaming.
 Also, more generally, sometimes it's useful to have response before displaying anything.

 ```python
 response = chat.submit("What is 1+1?", stream=False)